-The graduate program in political economy and public policy (PEPP) is administered jointly by the Department of Economics, the School of International Relations and the Department of Political Science.
+The graduate program in political economy and public policy (PEPP) is offered jointly by the Department of Economics, the School of International Relations and the Department of Political Science.
 It is concerned with interactions between politics and economics and their relations to the policy process.
 It prepares students for careers in teaching, research, industry and government.
 A Doctor of Philosophy degree, normally requiring three to five years of study, is offered.
-The Master of Arts degree (M.A.) in international relations, or political science will normally be able to apply much of their master's program toward meeting requirements for the Ph.D. degree in PEPP.
+The Master of Arts degree (M.A.) in PEPP requires successful completion of a comprehensive examination and 32 units of approved course work or the completion of at least 24 units of approved course work and completion of an acceptable thesis accompanied by registration in PEPP 594ab.
+Students who have already completed requirements for an M.A. degree in either economics, international relations, or political science will normally be able to apply much of their master's program toward meeting requirements for the Ph.D. degree in PEPP.